TosbackCgusBridge-Bot/CGUs-versions/Express/Privacy Policy.md

 1\.
 What are cookies?

 Express Online Channels may use a browser feature known as a cookie, which assigns a unique identification to your computer.
-Cookies are typically stored on your computer’s hard drive and are used by Express, somtimes in conjunction with pixel tags, to help track clicks and pass information as you go through the pages within the specific Online Channel visited.
+Cookies are typically stored on your computer's hard drive and are used by Express to help track clicks and pass information as you go through the pages within the specific Online Channel visited.
 Cookies also help us keep track of how many items you put into your shopping bag and to remember you when you return to Express.
-We may also use a cookie and/or a pixel tag (also known as web bugs) in e-mails to help us confirm your receipt of, and response to, our e-mails and provide you a more personalized experience.
-Cookies and pixel tags can allow us to associate navigational information from browsing visits with personal information you provide at our site.
+We may also use a cookie and/or a technology known as clear gifs or web bugs which are typically stored in e-mails to help us confirm your receipt of, and response to, our e-mails and provide you a more personalized experience.
+Cookies can allow us to associate navigational information from browsing visits with personal information you provide at our site.

 2\.
+Do we share information from cookies with third parties?
+We may share non-transactional behavioral data collected through the use of cookies after July 7, 2008 with other businesses.

+3\.
 How do third parties use cookies on our Websites?

-Advertising: We use third parties to place Express advertisements on our Website and other websites.
-Some of these third parties use technology (such as cookies and/or pixel tags) to collect information when you visit an Express Website.
-These selected companies may use information (not including your name, address, credit card information, email address, or telephone number) about your choice to visit and where you visit on our Website and whether you elect to make a purchase.
-These third parties also use this technology to collect information about your visits to other websites.
-This collected information assists us in placing targeted advertisements about our products and services on other websites that you visit or that are visited by others likely to be interested in our products and services.
-These selected companies also provide information to us so we can gauge the effectiveness of the advertisements they place about our products and services and for marketing purposes.
+Advertising: We select third-party advertising companies and allow them to collect non-personally identifiable information by placing cookies when you choose to visit them and when you visit an Express Website.
+These selected companies may use information (not including your name, address, credit card information, email address, or telephone number) about your choice to visit and your visits to our Websites and other websites to provide advertisements about our products and services on this and other websites.
+These selected companies also provide this information to us which we use to gauge the effectiveness of the advertisements they place about our products and services and for marketing purposes.

 Express does not use third-party behavioral advertising cookies on its Social Media Pages or Mobile Applications.
 However, the social media sites hosting the Social Media Pages may use third-party behavioral advertising cookies.

 Analysis: We have also selected companies that will assist us in better understanding your use of our Websites, Mobile Applications and the Express Shop on Facebook.
 These companies will place cookies on your computer upon a visit to one of our Websites or the Express Shop on Facebook or your use of a Mobile Application to collect information on our behalf and may also make use of web bugs.
 These companies may use both third-party and first-party cookies.
 Blocking cookies served from third-party domains will not block the first-party cookies.
 The information these companies collect educates us on such things as search engine referral, how you navigate around the Website, Mobile Application or the Express Shop on Facebook you have elected to visit or download, traffic driven by banner ads, responses to email, unique visitor identification, and product browsing and purchasing information, and allows us to better serve your interests and provide you with more personalized product offerings.
 Express does not allow these companies to collect credit card, username or password information.
 The information collected on our behalf is analyzed and returned to Express.
 We may allow these companies to use collected data on an aggregate basis.
 The analysis of this information is required to be maintained by these service providers in confidence.

 **WHAT CHOICES DO YOU HAVE OVER HOW YOUR INFORMATION IS USED?**
 Express Mobile Application Collection of Location Information: You may elect not to allow location information to be collected when it is requested through the Mobile Application or you can choose to not allow by turning off location services on your mobile device.
-If you choose “Don’t Allow” on a Mobile Application, you can then select any of the top metro areas noted and the Mobile Application will then only provide information relevant to that specific metro area and not collect your specific location.
+If you choose "Don't Allow" on a Mobile Application, you can then select any of the top metro areas noted and the Mobile Application will then only provide information relevant to that specific metro area and not collect your specific location.

 Express Email: If you no longer want to receive email from Express, you can follow the removal instructions located at the bottom of the next e-mail you receive from Express.
 Please be aware, even if you elect not to receive e-mail, or subsequently ask to be removed from receiving email from Express, you may still receive e-mails sent by a friend using E-mail a Friend and e-mail confirmations for online purchases, whether made at an Express Website, through our Express Shop located on the Express page on Facebook, or through an Express Mobile Application.

 Direct Mailing: If you no longer wish to receive our direct mailings or have your name and address shared with other companies (other than third parties who provide services to Express) please call us at 1-800-749-0564.

-Third-party Advertising Cookies: If you would like more information about the use of third-party advertising cookies and to know your choices with respect to third-party advertising cookies, click here.
+Third-party Advertising Cookies: If you would like more information about the use of third-party advertising cookies and to know your choices about no longer having information from these cookies used by third-party advertising companies or provided to us, click here.
 Third-party Analytic Cookies: As a visitor to www.express.com, you have the option to deactivate the ability of our third-party service providers to analyze your browsing and purchasing behavior on www.express.com .
 You may also choose to continue to benefit from the improved shopping experience which this analysis allows us to provide to you.
 Since this opt-out relies on cookies, if you delete your cookies, you will need to opt-out again.
 To learn more about the various levels of privacy and confidentiality you can select with respect to these companies and to exercise your choice,
 Click Here To Opt-Out of 2o7.net Cookie Tracking Now.